Hasnain-raza12/Spell-Checker/README.md

 # Spell-Checker
-Spell Checker using the Concept of Soundex Algorithm.
+Spell Checker using the concept of Soundex Algorithm.
 Soundex is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.